juluahamed/Build-a-Portfolio-Page/README.md

 ##File/Branch Structure
 - master Branch contains the default version of the working project along with gulp plugins that were used
-- Checkout master 'gh-dist' file for the project with minified files

 ##Usage
 - Download/Clone/Fork the master branch and load the index.html file in your browser